 - advance equality of opportunity between people who share a protected characteristic and those who do not

 - foster good relations between people who share a protected characteristic and those who do not

 The General Duty is supported by specific duties:

 - publish equality objectives at least every four years

 - publish information to demonstrate compliance with the equality duty, at least annually

-Imperial monitors personal information by protected characteristics though ICIS.
-It is important to collect this data in order to create a clear picture of the College workforce so we can identify if all staff are being treated fairly.
-This data is reported through the College annual equality and diversity report, which provides an overview of activities, a summary of staff and student data, and recommendations and objectives for the future.
+Imperial monitors the personal information of staff, includuding protected characteristics, though ICIS (Imperial College Information System).
+It is important to collect these data to create a clear picture of the College workforce so we can identify if all staff are being treated fairly.
+You can find out more about this on our data monitoring page.